 For more than 55 years, the mission of Benedictine has been to help people with developmental disabilities achieve their greatest potential.
 Today, Benedictine provides more than 200 children and adults with special education, vocational training, supported employment and home like residential living options on our main campus and in the community.

-Our values of Dignity of Work, Compassionate Caring, Hospitality and Respect for Person also serve as a driving force throughout the organization and directly support our mission.
+Our values of Dignity of Work, Compassionate Caring and Hospitality serve as the driving force throughout the organization and directly support our mission.
 These values and our mission will continue to guide us and assure our future success in meeting the needs of children and adults with developmental disabilities.

 The Benedictine School is a non-graded, twelve-month residential and day school for males and females, ages 5-21, grades K-12 with mild-severe intellectual disabilities, multiple disabilities, and autism.

 Behavioral characteristics of students appropriate for admission may include those with limited or no communication skills, impulsivity, short attention span, poor judgment, resistance to change, difficulty making transitions, difficulty developing and maintaining relationships, repetitive behaviors, and obsessive insistence on sameness of routine.
 Also appropriate are prospective students with limited adaptive behaviors in some, or all of the following areas: functional academics, self-care, social skills, home living, health and safety, self-direction, vocational and employment needs.